RichardErkhov/python_wheels/README.md

-# python_wheels
+# python wheels
-Prebuilt python wheels/ request for wheels
+Prebuilt python wheels/requests for wheels
+Publish any wheels you want.
+Ask/publish wheels in issues.